Icinga/icinga2/doc/3-monitoring-basics.md

 After `vars` is fully populated, all object attributes can be set calculated from provided host attributes.
 For strings, you can use string concatention with the `+` operator.

-You can also specifiy the display_name, check command, interval, notes, notes_url, action_url, etc. attributes that way.
+You can also specify the display_name, check command, interval, notes, notes_url, action_url, etc. attributes that way.
 Attribute strings can be [concatenated](18-language-reference.md#expression-operators), for example for adding a more detailed service `display_name`.